Terms And Conditions

 Section 1.
 GENERAL CONDITIONS

-Article 1- The Berthe Mouchette Competition of the Alliance Française of Melbourne (referred to as AFM hereafter) is open to all schools in Victoria, and independent students from Year 3 to Year 12.
+Article 1- The Berthe Mouchette Competition (Referred to as BMC hereafter) of the Alliance Française of Melbourne (referred to as AFM hereafter) is open to all students in Victoria from Year 3 to Year 12.

-Article 2–The fees of enrolment, and the dates of the assessments, final results and Awards ceremony are published on the AFM website.
-The AFM is engaged to respect them.
+Article 2–The enrolment fees, and the dates of the examinations, final results and Awards ceremony are published on the AFM website.
+The AFM is engaged to respect them where reasonably possible and to communicate any changes as soon as possible.

-Article 3 – While the assessments are being conducted, participants must not possess mobile phone or electronic devices in the examination room.
-Students must not allow, induce, communicate with, or assist any other person to present for the exam
+Article 4 - Students must not allow, induce, communicate with, or assist any other person to present for the exam in their

 They must not present for the examination in another participant’s place.

-Article 4- Participants may seek assistance from the teacher or the examiner in case of any issue.
+Article 5 - Participants may seek assistance from the teacher or the examiner in case of any technical issue.

-Article 5- All participants receive a certificate and prizes are awarded to the 1st, 2nd and 3rd place winners of each year level.
+Article 6 - All participants receive a certificate and prizes are awarded to the 1st, 2nd, 3rd place & Hors categorie winners of each year level.
 Recipients of a mention spéciale de jury will also receive an award.
 The prizes are to be determined by the AFM and may not be negotiated.

-Article 6- The prize for the best Y8 competitor and best Y9 competitor is a AFX Student Exchange 6 weeks of reciprocal exchange program to France valued at $4900.
+Article 7 - The prize for the best Y9 competitor and best Y10 competitor is an AFX Student Exchange 6 week reciprocal exchange program to France valued at $4900.
 The program includes Airfare and travel insurance, school fees, meals whilst in France, full support and assistance from AFX at the airport and during the stay, and does not include internal travel, pocket money and visa.
-The student host their French correspondent in June/July 2018 and will go to France in December 2018.
+The student hosts their French correspondent the following year in June/July and will go to France in December.
 The travel dates and the program are not negotiable.
-In the event that the AFX student exchange prize winner is not able to travel at the aforementioned period, or does not comply with any requirement of the program, AFX reserves the right to award the prize to the Runner Up best overall Y8 or Y9 student.
+In the event that the AFX student exchange prize winner is not able to travel at the aforementioned period, or does not comply with any requirement of the program, AFX reserves the right to award the prize to the Runner Up best overall Y9 or Y10 student.

-Article 7- The Prix Alliance Française de Melbourne for the best Y11 winner is a pass to the 2 VCE Immersion days in 2018.
+Article 8 - The Prix Alliance Française de Melbourne for the best Y11 winner is a pass to one VCE Immersion day at AFM.

-Article 8 – The Prix CREIPAC Aircalin for the best Y12 competitor is an educational/cultural trip for 1 week in New Caledonia.
-It includes 1 return airfare with Aircalin, course & accommodation fees arranged with CREIPAC.
-Travel is on a firm space basis, though subject at all times to availability at time of request.
-Travel must be completed by 15 November 2018 and travel during peak periods may not be available.
+Article 9 – The Prix CREIPAC for the best Y12 competitor is an educational/cultural trip for 1 week in New Caledonia.
+It includes a course & accommodation fees arranged with CREIPAC.
+At this stage flights are not included and the winner must arrange this independently.
 It does not include Travel insurance.
-The airfare is not transferable, redeemable for cash and is non-endorsable.

 10.1 Candidates are considered hors-categorie if they fall into either of the following: